salesforce/sfdx-lwc-jest/README.md

 ## Resolving External LWC Components

-Any LWC components not located in your local `lightningcomponents` directory of your SFDX workspace will need to be mocked in your Jest tests.
+Any LWC components not located in your local `lwc` directory of your SFDX workspace will need to be mocked in your Jest tests.
 Included in this package are a set of mocks for all the `lightning` namespaced components.

 ### Lightning Namespaced Component Mocks